RishiSoni08/Fantasy_Cricket/README.md

 ## Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## Thanks
+Thanks to Open Source Community for helping me out in this project

 ## License
 This project is under MIT license.